sindresorhus/pure/readme.md

 `zstyle :prompt:pure:git:stash show yes`

 You can set Pure to only `git fetch` the upstream branch of the current local branch.
-In some cases this can result in faster updates for git arrows, but for most users it's better to leave this setting disabled.
-Enable via:
+In some cases, this can result in faster updates for Git arrows, but for most users, it's better to leave this setting disabled.
+You can enable it with:

 `zstyle :prompt:pure:git:fetch only_upstream yes`